ProjectX-VJTI/ProjectX-Ideas-2024/README.md

 ##  🎼Deep Multiclass Audio Classification using CNN and transfer learning🎧
 ### Description
 ![](https://www.frontiersin.org/files/Articles/810330/fevo-10-810330-HTML-r1/image_m/fevo-10-810330-g001.jpg)
+Are you aware of the fact that nowadays there are AI tools available in the market which can mimic human sounds?
+Have you ever wondered how it's possible and how do these model understand music and sounds so distinctly.
+The credit goes to convolutional neural networks(CNNs).

-**Pre-requisites**: Python Programming, Basic Understanding of Neural Networks and Bayesian Algorithms
+**Pre-requisites**: Good profeciency in Python Programming, Basic Understanding of Neural Networks

 **Difficulty**: Hard

 **Mentors**: Kshitij Shah, Param Thakkar

-**Domains**: Deep Learning, Transfer Learning
+**Domains**: Machine Learning, Deep Learning

 ***